 Complete the Online Appeal

-Letters and required information to comply with Florida Law and American Coaches Association regulations:
+Letters and required information to comply with American Coaches Association regulations:

 Step 1.
 Send in a letter that includes the following:

 a.
-Submit a detailed description of the events that occurred (required by Florida Statute).
+Submit a detailed description of the events that occurred (required by Florida Statute and Safe Sport).

-If you are in doubt regarding what should be included the following link explains what is required for you to prove that you should be eligible to work with children. http://www.floridaschildrenfirst.org/wp-content/uploads/2013/03/ClientExemptQandAforLayout.pdf
+If you are in doubt regarding what should be included the following link explains what is required for you to prove that you should be eligible to work with children.
+Although, a Florida site, all information is applicable. http://www.floridaschildrenfirst.org/wp-content/uploads/2013/03/ClientExemptQandAforLayout.pdf

 Examples of what should be included in your letter:

 1. Include how long it has been since you were charged and if you have had no other charges against you in that period of time.
 You may add that you completed time served, probation, and all fees paid.

 2. Include your employment and how long you have been there.